langchain-ai/langchain/docs/docs/integrations/providers/portkey/index.md

 The AI gateway extends Langchain's `ChatOpenAI` class making it a single interface to call any provider and any model.

-## Advanced Routing-  Load Balancing, Fallbacks, Retries
+## Advanced Routing - Load Balancing, Fallbacks, Retries
 The Portkey AI Gateway brings capabilities like load-balancing, fallbacks, experimentation and canary testing to Langchain through a configuration-first approach.

 Let's take an **example** where we might want to split traffic between `gpt-4` and `claude-opus` 50:50 to test the two large models.
 The gateway configuration for this would look like the following: